Who we are

 Dr. McCormick is a co-author of Identification and Biology of Nonnative Plants on Florida’s Natural Areas (2nd Edition), and has published numerous literature reviews, statewide invasive species management plans and research articles.
 She has served on a number of nonprofit boards, most recently the Association of Fundraising Professionals, Monterey Bay Chapter and BlueVoice.org.
 In her personal time, Dr. McCormick enjoys long distance trail running and creating unforgettable artisanal buffalo milk gelato.

 Born and raised in Georgia, Erin attended the University of Georgia, graduating in 2017 with degrees in Psychology and Communication Studies.
 She spent a few years trying different things and fell in love with non-profit work.
 While spending two years in Development at the Clarke County Mentor Program, Erin began a part-time position with us as our Donor Relations & Stewardship Coordinator.
 When the opportunity arose for Erin to dig deeper into fundraising, she couldn’t wait!
-As of July 2021, Erin is our Associate Director of Donor Relations and helping build relationships with the folks who make our program what it is.
+Erin has been our Associate Director of Donor Relations since 2021 and helps build relationships with the donors and businesses that support our mission.

 While growing up with pets, Erin didn’t fall in love with animals until adopting Cali, a tortie, from the Athens Area Humane Society in 2015.
-Erin currently resides on a few acres in Oglethorpe County, with her husband, two cats (Cali & Archie), dog (Brooks- AAHS Alum too!), five chickens, and one rooster (Peggy!).
+Erin currently resides on a few acres in Oglethorpe County, with her husband, toddler, two cats (Cali & Archie), and dog (Brooks- AAHS Alum too!).

 Athens Area Humane Society Board of Directors